Membership in the Manitoba Association of Optometrists (MAO) is a mandatory requirement to practise optometry in Manitoba.

 You will be required to successfully complete the MAO Jurisprudence examination.
 When the MAO office receives your application form and fees, we will email the Jurisprudence study materials to you.
 The exam takes one hour and can generally be scheduled at your convenience during our regular office hours.
 It is possible to arrange to write the exam elsewhere by contacting the MAO office.

-After your application is received, the Board of Examiners will meet to review your documents.
-It may be a month or more between the date of receipt of your application and the date of the meeting of the Board of Examiners, so you should complete your application as early as possible.
+The Board of Examiners will meet to review your application after it is received.
+It may be a month or more between the date of receipt of your application and the date of review by the Board of Examiners, so you should complete your application as early as possible.
 You should plan to have your application to MAO at least a month prior to the date you hope to begin practice.

 Once your documents are complete and your application has been approved by the Board of Examiners, you will come to the MAO office to complete your registration.
 At this time, you will provide some general information to MAO, pay for your registration certificates and first installment of Membership Dues, and go through a short orientation that will provide information you need to begin practice.